 Mediation Before or Instead of a Patent Lawsuit

-Mediation is an another method to resolve a patent infringement issue.
+Mediation is another method to resolve a patent infringement issue.
 Mediation requires an impartial third party, known as a mediator, to assist in the negotiation communication.
 This neutral third party will facilitate and control the direction of the negotiations between the parties.
 Mediators cannot provide advice to either party, such as “you should…” or “I think it is best if…” because they are neutrals.
 Mediation is focused on the solution and how parties can compromise to reach said solution.

 Arbitration and Conciliation After Filing a Patent Lawsuit

-Arbitration and conciliation are dispute resolution methods that can be implemented without first filing a lawsuit but are generally only used afterwards.
+Arbitration and conciliation are dispute resolution methods that can be implemented without first filing a lawsuit but are generally used afterwards.
 Arbitration and conciliation are processes by which a neutral party listens to both sides’ arguments and renders a binding decision both parties must follow.

 Patent Actions to Invalidate an Issued Patent